 Last month we hatched a bunch of chicks.
 We hatches Blue/Black Marans, Ameraucanas, Olive Eggers and Blue Laced Red Wyandottes.
 They have been in two small brooder boxes and we need to move them into 4 this month.
 Hopefully by the end of the month they will be off of heat lamps and can move out to one of our empty coops.

 Other than raising up the baby chicks, we just have regular animal chores planned for this month.
 Feeding, watering, collecting eggs, cleaning coops and the goat barn, trimming goat hooves.
 Nothing too out of the ordinary.

 See my other article on Chickens for Beginners and Chicken Breeds for Colorful Eggs for more tips on raising chickens.
 Also, with animals on a farm or homestead, comes rats.
 See my tips for How to Get Rid of Rats on the Homestead.

 June Honey Do List on the Homestead

 These are things I really need help from my other half to get done.
 We still haven't gotten to our electric fencing project.
 Hoping to at least get that started this month.
 We have two separate animal compounds, and want to enclose them both.

 I still need to deal with the sprouting garlic by dehydrating some and freezing some.
-My peas didn’t do well this year, but usually I would be freezing large batches of them right now.
+My peas didn't do well this year, but usually I would be freezing large batches of them right now.
 I hope to also get enough strawberries to fill the freezer with as well.
 Garlic Scape Pesto is on my list as well.
 I make a huge batch and freeze it in small batches.
-I’ll have a post up on that soon!
+See my article on How and When to Harvest Garlic for more tips.

 I hope this list helps you to keep your homestead chore list up to date.
 Please let me know what you are working on this month or if I left anything crucial off the list!
 Happy Planting!